Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Preliminary on CRNs

-{One point needs to be noted that although it is a fact that the continuous-valued deterministic equation (\ref{DeterministicModel}) arises from the discrete probability model (\ref{CME}), the moving between these two extremes are poorly understood.
-Some simulation analysis may be found in \cite{Higham2008}.}
+One point needs to be noted that although it is a fact that the continuous-valued deterministic equation (\ref{DeterministicModel}) arises from the discrete probability model (\ref{CME}), the transformation between these two extremes are poorly understood.
+Some simulation analysis may be found in \cite{Higham2008}, and some connections between {deterministic models and stochastic counterpart} can be found in \cite{Kurtz1972,li2016systematic1,li2016systematic2}.